Clarenskyy/amazon-project/Readme.md

 - to check if something is in an element we can use `.toContain('whatyouwanttocheck')` this is used after `expect()`
 - you can calso check if something is not equal to something by by adding `.not` before `.toEqual`

+## OBJECT ORIENTED PROGRAMMING

+### difference between PROCEDURAL PROGRAMMING

+- PROCEDURAL PROGRAMMING organizes code into seperat function whilst OOP organize code into an object

+### why use it?

+- OOP tries to represent the real world
+- it is easy to recreate something with same to similar function

+### naming

+- for things that generate object use PascalCasing

+### methods

+- function inside an object

+### `this.`

+- gives the object that are contain in the same object, which gives the name of the object itself. assuming the function is in the object `cart` and has a property `cartItems` we wont have to do `cart.cartItems` instead we will use `this.cartItems`.

+### tips

+- when reusing code, instead of copy pasting, create a function that generate that oop